 So years after making it I dug it out and connected my old Hi-Fi back up.
 So what to use as a test set of headphones.
-Do I really want to plug in a 1200 Euro pair of headphones to check this thing out.
+Do I really want to plug in a £1000 pair of HD800 headphones to check this thing out.
 No, hence the MF200 in the photo.
 The Musical Fidelity MF200 headphones did not get a great review at the time and the company have since dropped out of the headphone market.
-The MF200 were seen as being bright, harsh and not exactly forgiving easy to listen to.
-For what was sold off at 80% RRP these are very good headphones for the price particularly if you want something totally open and revealing above anything.
+The MF200 were seen as being bright, harsh and not exactly forgiving and easy to listen to.
+For what was sold off at around 80% RRP these are very good headphones for the price particularly if you want something totally open and revealing above anything.
 I am comparing the MF200 to a pair of Stax and HD800s.
-So we test with the forgotten sold off MF200 and leave the expensive HD800 in their pretty box just in-case.
+So we test with the unloved forgotten sold off MF200 and leave the expensive HD800 in their pretty box just in-case.

 I really should have done this sooner.
 This is a great headphone amp combo.
 Is it a bit over the top ?
 A 25W class A amp with 600VA worth of power supply driving a discount pair of headphones needing just mW.
 It seems the MF200 might need some power to shine and the smooth warmer class A nature of these amps suits them well.
 I will say for anyone with a spare pre-power combo or integrated amplifier doing nothing it is worth turning into a headphone amplifier.
 Disclaimer : Test it on some cheap headphones to begin with.
 You might just be amazed at how good they sound.
-I know with Hi-Fi they always say spend most on the source end up the chain and less on the speakers.
+I know with Hi-Fi always spend most on the source end up the chain and less on the speakers.
 (More $) CDP --> Amp --> Speakers (Less $).
 This does also seem to be true of headphones if this test is anything to go by.

 Here is the original project : Power Amp Headphone Adapter